Benchmarking Universal Machine Learning Interatomic Potentials for Supported Nanoparticles: Decoupling Energy Accuracy from Structural Exploration: Introduction

-In this work, we examined several uMLIPs on simulating supported nanoparticles, where two main application scenarios are demonstrated: (1) global optimization that produces low-energy configurations of nanoparticles serving good initial structures for the further investigation of dynamics, and (2) MD that reveals the dynamics of supported nanoparticles at finite temperature.
+In this work, we examined several uMLIPs on simulating supported nanoparticles, where two main application scenarios are demonstrated: (1) global optimization that produces low-energy structures of nanoparticles serving good initial structures for the further investigation of dynamics, and (2) MD that reveals the dynamics of supported nanoparticles at finite temperature.
 We choose Cu nanoparticles on Al$_2$O$_3$ surfaces as the benchmark system and set the domain-specific deep potential (DP) model developed in our previous work\cite{Xu2025ACSNano} as the benchmark baseline, which is denoted as DP-UniAlCu in the following sections.
-The DP-UniAlCu model is trained on a dataset named UniAlCu, including various structures of supported Cu nanoparticles on Al$_2$O$_3$ surfaces.
-The uMLIPs examined by this work include DPA2 (mptrj and oc20),\cite{Zhang2024npjComputMater} DPA3 (omat24),\cite{Zhang2025arXiv} MACE-MP (medium),\cite{Batatia2025JCP} MACE-OMAT (medium),\cite{BarrosoLuque2024arXiv} and MatterSim (v1.0.0-1M and v1.0.0-5M).\cite{Yang2024arXiv_mattersim}
+The dataset used to train DP-UniAlCu comprises 147,464 structures in total, both at zero and at finite temperatures ranging from 400 K to 1200 K, and includes Cu structures (bulk, surface, and gas-phase nanoparticle), Al$_2$O$_3$ surfaces, and Al$_2$O$_3$-supported Cu nanoparticles.
+The dataset is publicly available in a zenodo repository.{\cite{Xu2025Zenodo}} The uMLIPs examined by this work include DPA2 (mptrj and oc20),\cite{Zhang2024npjComputMater} DPA3 (omat24),\cite{Zhang2025arXiv} MACE-MP (medium),\cite{Batatia2025JCP} MACE-OMAT (medium),\cite{BarrosoLuque2024arXiv} and MatterSim (v1.0.0-1M and v1.0.0-5M).\cite{Yang2024arXiv_mattersim}